Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 ### Prerequisites

-- An [Azure subscription][azure_subscription]
+* An [Azure subscription][azure_subscription]
-- An existing Azure Language Service Resource
+* An existing Text Analytics resource

+> Note: the new unified Cognitive Language Services are not currently available for deployment.

 ### Authenticate the client